 Last non-direct click — All sources from the last 90 days are divided into non-direct clicks (like ads, search results, and other sites) and direct clicks (like cached pages, internal traffic, or direct traffic to your site).
 If a session takes place after a direct click, the last non-direct click is considered the session source.
 This model allows you to count conversions that get lost in the Last click model, like if a user left the tab open, the idle time exceeded the timeout, and a new session was registered when activity resumed.

-- Last click from Yandex.Direct — Out of all non-direct clicks, only Yandex.Direct clicks are counted.
+- Last click from Yandex.Direct — Out of all non-direct clicks over 90 days, only Yandex.Direct clicks are counted.
 If the user landed on your site by clicking an ad in Yandex.Direct, this click is attributed as the source of all subsequent sessions until the user clicks your ad again.
 This model helps you see all sessions related to Yandex.Direct, including those attributed to other sources by other attribution models.

 - A user clicked through to your site from search results 10 days ago, but they didn't buy anything.